-Since tomorrow is the first day of school, I decided to make today’s cookies “lunchbox worthy”.
-They’re sweet enough to qualify as a dessert, but have some nutritional value: protein from the egg whites, a mixture of good fats and fiber from the nuts, plus antioxidants from the cocoa powder.
+Tomorrow is the first day of school, so today’s cookies are what I call“lunchbox worthy”.
+Chocolate Pistachio Thins are sweet enough to qualify as a dessert, but have some nutritional value: protein from the egg whites, a mixture of good fats and fiber from the nuts, plus antioxidants from the cocoa powder.
 Shaped like Melba toast, but harder, sweeter, and immensely more satisfying, these are perfect with a cup of coffee or hot tea.

 I’ve made these in multiple flavors over the years, but since I had pistachios left over from the gluten-free trail mix bars, this version is chocolate and pistachio with a few pecans thrown in (because I was somewhat short on the pistachios).
 Dried fruit is also a good addition, but I prefer the nuts-only version because it’s less sweet.
 I’ve also experimented with different types of cocoa powder and like the full flavor of the dark (Dutch processed) cocoa, though natural does work.
 At any rate, it’s a mix and match kind of recipe!
 I’ll post some of my non-chocolate versions soon.